ActivitySim/activitysim/docs/examples.rst

   activitysim run -c configs -d data -o output

-* ActivitySim should log some information and write outputs to the output folder.
+* ActivitySim will log progress and write outputs to the output folder.

-The example should complete within a couple minutes since it is running a small sample of households.
+The example should run in a few minutes since it runs a small sample of households.

 .. note::

-  A customizable run script for power users can be found in the `Github repo <https://github.com/ActivitySim/activitysim/tree/master/scripts>`__.
+  A customizable run script for power users can be found in the `Github repo <https://github.com/ActivitySim/activitysim/tree/master/other_resources/scripts>`__.
   This script takes many of the same arguments as the ``activitysim run`` command, including paths to ``--config``, ``--data``, and ``--output`` directories.
-It looks for these folders in the current working directory by default.
+The script looks for these folders in the current working directory by default.

   ::